-DOE has been studying and remediating Area IV for over 40 years.
-There were once more than 270 structures in Area IV.
-As of October 2021, all buildings were safely demolished.
+The department has been cleaning up the site for more than 40 years.
+There were once more than 270 structures in Area IV, but as of October 2021, DOE completed demolition of all above-ground buildings.

 DOE has conducted years of careful study and is committed to cleaning up the site so it can be safely enjoyed.